 Lice are the most common ectoparasite found in backyard and free-range flocks worldwide.
 They are small, flat, wingless six-legged parasites which are host-specific.
 Lice spend their entire life cycle on the chicken.
 During this time, they survive by eating feather parts, dead skin and blood.
-Chickens are normally relatively effective at keeping lice and other ectoparasites off of their bodies.
-They accomplish this through dustbathing and preening (grooming) their feathers daily.
-However, without an appropriate area to dustbathe and/or reduced ability to preen (such as birds with
+Chickens are normally relatively effective at keeping lice and other ectoparasites off of their bodies through dustbathing and preening (grooming) their feathers.

 Signs of Lice